Watch Out for These 10 Cash App Scams This Holiday Season: Don’t Let Scammers Steal Your Cheer

 • Poor writing

 A lot of scam messages contain spelling or grammatical errors.
-Scammers rely on their victim to just skim a message before clicking a link.
+Scammers rely on their victims to just skim a message before clicking a link.
 Carefully read each message to keep yourself safe.

 What to do if you’ve been scammed